-In Appendix 2, list awards received and invitational lectures given by the Center's researchers.
+• In Appendix 2-3, list the awards received and invitational lectures given by the Center's researchers.

-As listed in Appendix 2-3, AIMR researchers have received many internationally-acclaimed awards, such as the Oliver E. Buckley Condensed Matter Prize of the American Physical Society, the Humboldt Research Award, and the IEEE David Sarnoff Award.
-Researchers have also given many talks, including numerous plenary addresses and keynote lectures in international conferences and international research meetings.
-Three AIMR PIs (Prof. Mingwei Chen, Prof. Takashi Takahashi, and Dr. Ali Khademhosseini) have been selected as Thomson Reuters Highly Cited Researchers 2014, indicating remarkable achievement since AIMR was established seven years ago.
+As listed in Appendix 2-3, AIMR researchers have received many internationally-acclaimed awards, such as the Oliver E. Buckley Condensed Matter Prize of the American Physical Society, the Humboldt Research Award, the IEEE David Sarnoff Award, and the IEEE Andrew S. Grove Award.
+Researchers have also given many invited talks, including numerous plenary addresses and keynote lectures in international conferences and international research meetings.
+Three AIMR PIs (Prof. Mingwei Chen, Prof. Takashi Takahashi, and Dr. Ali Khademhosseini) have been selected as Thomson Reuters Highly Cited Researchers 2014, indicating remarkable achievement since AIMR was established nine years ago.
 AIMR is highly recognized in the world not only for its individual researchers, but also its research center.
 For example, AIMR activities were once focused on by THE ACADEMIC EXECUTIVE BRIEF (ISSN 2212-0424), published twice yearly by Elsevier, focusing solely on limited authoritative institutions.
 According to these accomplishments, it is clear that AIMR and AIMR researchers are highly-regarded internationally in society and scientific organizations.

 2-6.
-Feeding research outcomes back into society
+Feeding Research Outcomes Back into Society